hallfjonas/LCQPow/README.md

 The entire strategy is presented in detail in [this paper](https://ieeexplore.ieee.org/abstract/document/9439931).

 ## Requirements
-* Build process is currently only tested on Ubuntu 20.04
+* Build process is currently only tested on Ubuntu >= 18.04
-* CMake version >= 3.20.3
+* CMake version >= 3.13.0
-* All dependencies are linked automatically.
-These are
+* This project depends on a few external repos.
+These are included and linked automatically:
    * [qpOASES](https://github.com/coin-or/qpOASES)
    * [OSQP](https://github.com/osqp/osqp)
    * [googletest](https://github.com/google/googletest)